-The Company is continuing its farm-out work for Blocks EG-18 and EG-31.
-Subsurface studies conducted during Q3 2023 have further defined multiple prospects on both blocks.
-Seismic reprocessing and subsurface studies will continue over the coming months to further refine and rank the identified prospects, identify any further prospects and prioritize a potential drilling target on the shallow water EG-31 Block, for drilling in 2025.
+The Company is continuing its farm-out work for Blocks EG-18 and EG-31, with the process expected to continue during H2 2023.
+Subsurface studies conducted during Q2 2023 have identified multiple prospects on both blocks.
+Seismic reprocessing and subsurface studies will continue over the coming months to further refine and rank the identified prospects, identify any further prospects and prioritize a potential drilling target on the shallow water, EG-31 Block, for drilling in late 2024 or 2025.